-- Glaucoma This product line includes our Cyclo G6® laser system used for the treatment of glaucoma; - Medical Retina Our medical retina product line includes our IQ 532® and IQ 577® laser photocoagulation systems, which are used for the treatment of diabetic macular edema and other retinal diseases; and - Surgical Retina Our surgical retina line of products includes our OcuLight® TX, OcuLight SL, OcuLight SLx, OcuLight GL and OcuLight GLx laser photocoagulation systems.
+- Glaucoma This product line includes our Cyclo G6® laser system used for the treatment of glaucoma; - Medical Retina Our medical retina product line includes our IQ 532® and IQ 577® laser photocoagulation systems, which are used for the treatment of diabetic macular edema and other retinal diseases, and our PASCAL Synthesis Photocoagulator for the treatment of retinal diseases; and - Surgical Retina Our surgical retina line of products includes our OcuLight® TX, OcuLight SL, OcuLight SLx, OcuLight GL and OcuLight GLx laser photocoagulation systems.
 These systems are often used in vitrectomy procedures, which are used to treat proliferative diabetic retinopathy, macular holes, retinal tears and detachments.